NidhaanTandava/SanskritDrama/2 Bhasa.md

     * All dramas by Kalidas, Harsha etc start with a Nandi (bendectory verse), the stage manager (SoothraDhara) presents the play to the spectators
     * But in Bhasa's play, the Nandi is played behind the curtain and then the stage manager enters
     * All the Kanchukis/Prathiharas (doorkeeper) name are the same in most of the plays
+    * Similar sentences in all thes plays
+    * Despite lot of evidence, many scholars opposed the authoship of Bhasa